AshampooSystems/boden/docs/docs/guides/extending/writing_view.md

-# Writing a new View
+# Writing a New View

 ## Introduction

+This guide will use the [`Button`](../../reference/ui/button.md) class implementation as an example to demonstrate the steps needed to extend the Boden Framework with new view components.

+In contrast to [Writing a View Module](writing_view_modules.md), this guide will explain how to extend the Boden Framework itself with a new integrated view component rather than adding an optional component which can be shipped independently.
+Please refer to [Writing a View Module](writing_view_modules.md) if you want to create a standalone view component.

+## The View

 Boden views consist of two parts:

-1. The outward facing View class
-2. The inner platform specific ViewCore implementation

-This guide will use the Button class implementation to highlight the specific steps needed to implement new Views.

-## The View
+1. The outward facing platform-independent [`View`](../../reference/ui/view.md) class.
+This is what users of your view component will usually see and interact with.
+2. The internal platform-specific [`View::Core`](../../reference/ui/view_core.md) implementation.
+This part of the view implementation is usually hidden from users of your new view component.

-The first step in writing new Views is to create a new class derived from [View](../../reference/ui/view.md).
+The first step in writing a new view is to create a new class derived from [`View`](../../reference/ui/view.md).

 ### Header

-Lets create a new header in `framework/ui/include/bdn` called `ExampleButtonView.h`:
+Create a new header in `framework/ui/include/bdn` called `ExampleButtonView.h`:

 ```c++
 #pragma once